Mo3: a Modular Mobility Model for future generation mobile wireless networks: Related work on mobility modeling

-Group mobility models proposed in the literature can be classified in two families: reference-based models vs. behavioral models.
-In reference-based models, nodes belonging to the same group have their position determined as a deviation from a common reference, for example position or speed.
-Behavioral models define the rules that nodes obey in selecting their speed and direction; in these models groups naturally emerge when multiple nodes share the same rules, and generate thus similar mobility patterns.\\
+Correlated mobility models can be divided into three families: reference-based models, behavioral models, and models based on social network theory \cite{LiuSic17}.
+In reference-based models, correlation typically implies the presence of groups; the positions of nodes belonging to a same group is determined as a random deviation from a common reference, defined either as a reference position or as a reference speed vector (see Section \ref{sec:ReferenceBasedModels}).
+In behavioral models, nodes select their speed and direction according to predefined rules; in these models, groups naturally emerge from more nodes sharing same rules (Section \ref{sec:Behavioral_models}).
+Social network theory models match the mobility patterns to those of people in a community (Section \ref{sec:Social_network_models}).
+Section \ref{sec:BenchmarkSelection} compares the different models and identifies benchmarks for performance evaluation.

-\subsection{Reference-based models}
+\subsubsection{Reference-based models}

-The Exponential Correlated Random (ECR) mobility model, proposed in \cite{Ber96}, was one of the first models taking into account correlation among different nodes.
-In the ECR model, a group is considered as a single entity: the model does not allow thus to describe the movement pattern of individual nodes in a group, except for the special case of a single node.